ChettriBishal/Weather-Forecast/README.md

 ## General info

-A webapp which uses OpenWeatherMap to request API calls for weather based on the PIN Code of an area entered by the user.
+* A webapp which uses OpenWeatherMap to request API calls for weather based on the PIN Code of an area entered by the user.
+* It also uses wikipedia module in Python to give a short information about the place as found from the API request.

 ![Screenshot](HOME.PNG)